ove/ove-apps/packages/ove-app-videos/README.md

 }
 ```

 The player is selected automatically based on the URL: Any YouTube URL uses the YouTube player and all other URLs use the HTML5 player.
+By default, all videos will play muted.
+An optional property, `unmuted` can be set to `true` to play videos unmuted.

 ## Launching the App